 Your organization's values should guide decision-making across the workplace.
 Ensure employees understand your values and how they translate to behaviors in their roles.
-While leaders must understand how to live the company's values, these values need to be understood and lived by everyone to create and sustain a culture of Accountability.
+While leaders must understand how to live the company's values, these values need to be understood by everyone to create and sustain a culture of accountability.

-When all employees recognize values in action or are absent when they should be in action, leaders will feel more pressure to act in line with those values.
+When all employees recognize values in action – or are absent when they should be in action – leaders will feel more pressure to act in alignment with those values.

 Being accountable does not happen immediately.
-Leaders demonstrate leadership accountability when they learn self-discipline when managing behavior and emotions.
-An effective leader takes Accountability seriously when performing their duties.
+Leaders demonstrate leadership accountability when they learn self-discipline to manage behavior and emotions.
+An effective leader takes accountability seriously when performing their duties.